(Philippians 4:2–3) Reconcilable Differences

 - When Paul arrived, the first group of people he preached to were women who had gathered at the edge of the river to pray.

-- And after Paul preached, a prominent businesswoman named Lydia believed the gospel and was saved.
+- After Paul preached, a prominent businesswoman named Lydia believed the gospel and was saved.

-- She immediately opened her home to Paul which became the location of this early church.
+- She immediately opened her home to Paul, who became the location of this early church.

 - Paul and Silas are eventually asked to leave town by the city officials.